WCU's strategic plan, 2020 Vision: Focusing on our Future, was adopted by the university

 in 2012, and there are many priorities which have emerged in the last few years which

-process would reveal some opportunities for improvement that we should integrate into
+some opportunities for improvement that we should integrate into our planning, and

-our planning, and indeed a focus on consistent assessment across the university must
+indeed a focus on consistent assessment across the university must be so integrated.

-accommodate them.
-The good news is that, in many ways, the essence of the System plan
+The good news is that, in many ways, the essence of the System plan is quite nicely

-Lead our university in developing a strategic plan for Western which:
+Lead our university in developing a strategic plan for Western Carolina University